spclk/React-Portfolio/README.md

 # This Repo has moved!

-This repo was merged into my main GitHub page at "spclk.github.io" See my finished Portfolio there by clicking on the link below:
+This repo was merged into my main GitHub website at "spclk.github.io" See my finished Portfolio there by clicking on the link below:

 ### Link to Portfolio Repo